Towards Ultrahigh Dimensional Feature Selection for Big Data: Efficient Subproblem Optimization

+According to Theorem \ref{thm:apg_con}, if $L_{bt}$ is very different from $L_t$, the block coordinate updating scheme in Algorithm~\ref{alg:apg} can achieve an improved convergence speed over batch updating w.r.t. $(\ww',b)'$.

-Warm start strategy is another technique that can greatly improve the efficiency of FGM.
-From Theorem \ref{thm:apg_con}, the number {of} iterations needed in \textsf{APG} to achieve $\epsilon$-solution is $O(\frac{||\ww^0-\ww^*||}{\sqrt{\epsilon}})$.
-Hence a good initial guess of $\ww^0$ can {greatly} save the computational cost.
-When a new active constraint is added in the active constraint set, we can use the optimal solution of the last iteration (denoted by $[{\ww_1^{*}}', ..., {\ww_{T-1}^{*}}']$) as an initial guess to {do} the next cutting plane iteration, which can greatly improve the convergence speed.
-In other words, at the $T$th iteration, we use $\ww^{-1} = \ww^0 = [{\ww_1^{*}}', ..., {\ww_{T-1}^{*}}', \ww_{T}']'$ as the starting point, where $\ww_{T} = \0$.
+\textbf{{Warm Start}}: From Theorem \ref{thm:apg_con}, in general, the number of iterations needed in {APG} to achieve an $\epsilon$-solution is $O(\frac{||\ww^0-\ww^*||}{\sqrt{\epsilon}})$.
+Since {FGM} incrementally includes a set of features into the subproblems, \aje{a} warm start of $\ww^0$ can be very useful \aje{in improving} its efficiency.
+To be more specific, when a new active constraint is added into the constraint set we can use the optimal solution of the last iteration (denoted by $[{\ww_1^{*}}', ..., {\ww_{t-1}^{*}}']$) as an initial guess \aje{for} the next cutting plane iteration.
+Specifically, at the $t$th iteration we use $\ww^{-1} = \ww^0 = [{\ww_1^{*}}', ..., {\ww_{t-1}^{*}}', \0']'$ as the starting point, which can greatly accelerate the convergence speed.